BenAAndrew/tacotron2-model/README.md

 A pytorch install is required but is not added to requirements to avoid configuration issues.

-The only change from the NVIDIA original is a replacement of hparams with individual arguments to remove the dependency on tf.contrib.training.HParams (deprecated since tensorflow 1).
+The only change from the NVIDIA original is a replacement of hparams with individual arguments.
+This removes the dependency on tf.contrib.training.HParams (deprecated since tensorflow 1).

 ## Usage